Questions That Always Puzzle People

 Have you ever been physically forced to have a sexual encounter?

-No. One of my fears even before I embarked on this journey was being raped or be forced to do something I did not want to.
-I knew that in order to not let that happen I had to learn how to act in situations that had a potential to lead to such devastating outcomes.
-Therefore, I dedicated a great amount of time in trying to understand how men’s minds work.
+No. I have dedicated a great amount of time in trying to understand how human’s and, particularly, men’s minds work.
 As of now, I am reasonably good at avoiding and navigating typical troubles and the troublemakers.

 How do you manage your sexual life while being always on the move?

 For women it is quite straightforward.
 If a woman wants sex, she will find it.
 It all depends on personal preferences and needs of a particular individual.
-Most of the partners that I have met on my journey were people who hosted me.
+Most of the sexual partners that I have met on my journey were my hosts.

 Do you often meet other people like you?

 In order to answer this question it is important to establish certain realities.
-The fundamental objectives of my journey are of abstract nature: deeper understanding of human nature; more intimate understanding of my own mind; becoming more capable and resourceful individual; increasingly improve my understanding of men in order to navigate this men’s world successfully.
+The fundamental objectives of my journey are of abstract nature: deeper understanding of human nature; more intimate understanding of my own mind; becoming more capable and resourceful individual.
 I have never met anyone, a man or a woman, with similar objectives.

 Do you often meet men who want to be physical with you?